 UMass Boston’s Office of Parking and Transportation also works with the campus Sustainability Program on many other initiatives including clean technology hybrid buses.

 As the campus engages in master planning and expands, UMass Boston looks forward to green transit, alternative commute options, bike paths around the harbor, and increased green space.

 - Shuttle buses

 - Cars and fleet on demand

-In 2011, UMass Boston was awarded an Excellence in Commuter Options (ECO) Leadership Award in 2015.
+UMass Boston was awarded the Excellence in Commuter Options (ECO) Leadership Award in 2015.
 It also earned this recognition from 2011 through 2014.